Skip to main content

 1. Design basic functions (Pyret)

-• Well-formatted implementations -- clear naming for function arguments, no unnecessary if expressions, etc.
+• Well-formatted implementation -- clear naming for function arguments, no unnecessary if expressions, etc.

 2. Construct / Transform Tables (Pyret)